Skills Development of Craftspeople

-Why would any company use a test to accomplish this purpose?
+Why would any company use skills testing to accomplish this purpose?
 Don’t they already know who their key people are?
 The obvious reason: labor relations.
 In a union environment, it can very difficult for management to do anything which appears to favor one union member over another.
 By using an “objective” instrument such as a test, the company distances itself from the taint of favoritism.

-It is very easy to end up with a pay-for-knowledge testing program that fails to acheive its stated purposes.
+It is very easy to end up with a pay-for-knowledge skills testing program that fails to achieve its stated purposes.
 Here are some of the main things that are likely to go wrong:

 - The test will almost certainly provide a less accurate ranking of the workers than the supervisors could have provided by making personal assessments.